 THE LILLS BACKSTORY

 Although we were both creative and gearing ourselves toward artistic futures, we still took meaningless nine to five jobs.
 We worked and met at Abercrombie & Fitch, which was super ironic, as the two of us didn’t agree with the brand and what it stood for.
-Somehow we were both recruited and worked full time.
+Somehow, we were both recruited and worked full-time.
 The moment we met (one was interviewing the other for a job), we were stuck like glue.

-Within a few weeks we had gathered our minimal belongings and finances together, “borrowed” a family member’s car and high-tailed it to the edge of America (also known as Folly Beach, SC).
+Within a few weeks, we had gathered our minimal belongings and finances together, “borrowed” a family member’s car and high-tailed it to the edge of America (also known as Folly Beach, SC).
 We moved into a tiny 1 bedroom bungalow, two blocks from the ocean and began our first company, screen printing original designs on organic tees to sell by the beach.
-We created our own little brand with self-produced product photography, web and graphic design and even a video that was pitched to MTV.
+We created our own little brand, with self-produced product photography, web and graphic design and even a video that was pitched to MTV.
 We learned so much about owning and operating our own creative business, but we still had a lot to experience before really getting it together.

-Although we were in love with working for ourselves, we certainly weren’t making enough to cover all of the expenses.
+Although we were in love with working for ourselves, we certainly weren’t making enough to cover all of our expenses.
 We felt outside pressure to obtain the normal American lifestyle and an income that would support it, so we took sales jobs together in South Carolina.
 We made good money, learned a bunch and lived in a beautiful place, but sales wasn’t personally satisfying to either one of us and we still dreamed of working together creatively.

 We left the bright lights, money, respectable jobs and city-life, for a challenge that would make or break us.
 We high-tailed it to Florida in a U-Haul truck with our minimal belongings and found a house to rent, the day we had to return the truck.
 We arrived with no jobs in sight and we were already running low on funds.
-Money was now the priority and it didn’t matter what jobs we’d take, we had to eat.
+Money was now the priority and it didn’t matter what jobs we’d take, we had to eat and live.
 We eventually found nine to five jobs that were mind-numbing, not inspiring and kept us in an unhealthy state.
-We barely saw one another as is, but we were truly put to the test as individuals and as a couple when we spent almost a year apart for work.
+We barely saw one another anyway, but we were truly put to the test as individuals and as a couple when we spent almost a year apart for work.

 A long distance relationship morphed us into different people, literally living completely separate lives.
 It was the polar-opposite of what we were used to after five years together and it was painful to watch the distance between each other grow as time went on.
 The only thing that kept us communicating, other than talking online, phone calls and small trips, was working together on creative ideas from afar.
 Ultimately, the experience taught us far more than we expected.

-It was important to each experience what life would be like without the other person.
+It was important to experience what life would be like without the other person.
 We took risks, made mistakes, broke each other’s trust, failed ourselves, failed one another and somehow like magnets, came back together, stronger than ever.
 We brushed ourselves off, organized, prioritized, began appreciating the little things and got back on track to building a simple life with big adventures.

 We finally learned, it wasn’t that we needed to obtain an income to support a normal American lifestyle.
 It was that we needed to change our lifestyle and how we make money in order to obtain the life we dreamed of.

-We made very little money in the beginning.
-There were moments we were down to nickels and pennies and just made do.
-We experienced life without a car, there were times we couldn’t pay rent, we had our electricity and even water turned off and often it felt like we were fighting an uphill battle.
+Life became super simple and we spent all of our time building our design business, rewiring our brains, restructuring our lifestyle, building clientele and creating a plan for our future.
+We made very little money in the beginning and there were moments we were down to nickels and pennies and just made do.
+We experienced life without a car, there were times we couldn’t pay rent, we had our electricity and even water turned off and oftentimes, it felt like we were fighting an uphill battle.
 In any case, we still didn’t take jobs that were meaningless to us or kept us apart.
-We pushed through, miracles happened and finally, we were in business.
+We pushed through, miracles occurred and finally, we were in business.